Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Ready to Buy?

 Choose the heater that suits the way the space is actually used.
 For desk-level comfort, start with an under-desk heater.
 For smaller rooms or support heating, compare the 500W and 800W portable infrared heaters.
-If you decide a fixed system would work better long-term, explore the wider infrared heating panels collection.
+For outdoor spaces, move into the patio heaters collection.
+If the project is larger or commercial, the next stop is usually the Commercial Outdoor Heating Guide or the Restaurants, Pubs & Hospitality Heating Guide. :contentReference[oaicite:10]{index=10}

 Quick Quote